File level data product storage

 No-one replied to this ticket, so I will go ahead and create a doodle poll for a 2h requirements meeting to settle on the parameters for this implementation.

-#3 Updated by Christopher Green about 7 years ago
+#3 Updated by Christopher Green over 7 years ago

 - Tracker changed from Feature to Bug